hyungilahn/hyungilahn.github.io/_posts/2018-01-15-deep-prob-modeling.md

 -->

-In general, when the set of features we can use in modeling are:
+In general, when the set of features used in modeling are:
   * only the essential features
     - we tend to obtain a generalizable model with a good fit
   * all essential features + many irrelevant features